iacopoerpichini/AAGM/README.md

 Data are available at [https://github.com/pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19).

 The project is divided into two parts:
-+ The first one uses Python 3.7 for running two algorithms and to analyze some different implementations and to study their complexity.
++ The first one uses Python 3.7 for running two algorithms ([Eulerian Path](https://en.wikipedia.org/wiki/Eulerian_path), [Clustering coefficient](https://it.wikipedia.org/wiki/Coefficiente_di_clustering) and to analyze some different implementations and to study their complexity.
 + The second part is an analysis which uses some libraries for data analysis collected in a Jupyter Notebook.

-There is also a .pdf document that explains in detail the algorithm implemented in the first part: [Erpichini.pdf](https://github.com/iacopoerpichini/AAGM/tree/main/Erpichini.pdf).
+There is also a .pdf document that explains in detail the algorithm implemented in the first part: [Erpichini.pdf](https://github.com/iacopoerpichini/AAGM/blob/master/Erpichini.pdf).

 <img src="https://github.com/iacopoerpichini/AAGM/blob/master/img/italia.jpg" height="400" width="600">